 Note: The prescribing information of concomitant medications should be consulted to identify potential interactions.

-Effects of other medicinal products on Jaydess
+Effects of other medicinal products on Kyleena

-Interactions can occur with drugs that induce hepatic microsomal enzymes, which can result in increased or decreased clearance of sex hormones.
+Interactions can occur with medicinal products that induce microsomal enzymes, which can result in increased clearance of sex hormones.

 Substances increasing the clearance of levonorgestrel, e.g.: